Joey Torres: Investigation of misuse of municipal workers, grand jury indictment and conviction

-In March 2016 WNBC 4 NY (Channel 4) broadcast surveillance videos obtained from Harry Melber of AHM Investigations, Melber, and his son Nicholas of Premier Enterprise Services, LLC. another NJ Private Investigators firm (formed after the investigation of the mayor), were the main investigators on the team who took video and carried out the investigation.
-The videos were of Paterson municipal workers conducting work at Torres's personal home and the business of a relative which led to coverage in other press and the start of a state investigation.
-Salary records show that the workers each received considerable overtime payments.
+In March 2016, WNBC 4 NY (Channel 4) broadcast surveillance videos obtained from Harry Melber of AHM Investigations, Melber and his son Nicholas of Premier Enterprise Services, LLC. another NJ Private Investigators firm (formed after the investigation of the mayor), were the main investigators on the team who took video and carried out the investigation.
+The videos showed Paterson municipal employees conducting work at Torres’ personal home and the business of a relative which led to coverage in other press and the start of a state investigation.
+Salary records show the workers each received considerable overtime payments.

-In February 2017, the FBI subpoenaed all records relating to work conducting at Torres' home since 2012.
+In February 2017, the FBI subpoenaed all records relating to work conducted at Torres' home since 2012.

-Torres and three public works supervisors Joseph Mania, Timothy Hanlon, and Imad Mowaswes were indicted on March 7, 2017 on charges of second-degree official misconduct, pattern of official misconduct, third-degree theft by unlawful taking or disposition, tampering with public records or information, and fourth-degree falsifying or tampering with records.
+Torres and three public works supervisors: Joseph Mania, Timothy Hanlon and Imad Mowaswes were indicted on March 7, 2017 on charges of second-degree official misconduct, pattern of official misconduct, third-degree theft by unlawful taking or disposition, tampering with public records or information and fourth-degree falsifying or tampering with records.

 Torres was indicted on corruption charges on March 7, 2017.
-The indictment came amid several investigative reports by WNBC 4 NY.
+The charges came amid several investigative reports by WNBC 4 NY.
 The investigation of misuse of municipal workers began with broadcast surveillance videos taken by private investigations firm AHM Investigations LLC.
 Torres turned himself in to New Jersey State Police in Totowa on March 13, 2017.

 Torres was arraigned on the charges on April 17, 2017.
 He pleaded not guilty to the charges in Hudson County Superior Court.
 He was offered a plea bargain deal.
 He was later convicted & sentenced.

-He pleaded guilty to corruption charges on September 22, 2017, and was forced to step down from his mayoral position.
+He pleaded guilty to corruption charges on September 22, 2017 and was forced to step down from his mayoral position.